 This course is the first semester of the two-semester course sequence, BIO 335 and emphasizes physiology of body tissues and systems and includes relevant aspects of anatomy and histology.
 The course is for majors and intended to be an alternative BIO 233.
 It covers the following topics and systems of the human organism: human structural and functional organization, basic chemistry, cell structure and function and transport, foundations of cell metabolism, histology, the integumentary system, the skeletal system, the muscular system, the nervous system, and special senses.
 The subject matter will be related to clinical and health-related issues.
-Prerequisites: BIO 137, BIO 117L, BIO 138, BIO 118L, CHEM 137, CHEM 117L, CHEM 138, CHEM 118L.
-Grade of "C" or above required.
+Prerequisites: BIO 138; CHEM 138.

-BIO 315L Principles of Human Anatomy and Physiology I Lab credit 1 hr.
+BIO 315L Principles of Human Anatomy and Physiology I Lab

 The first semester of a two-semester laboratory sequence, the laboratory is a hands-on experience designed to complement the lectures.
+Prerequisites: BIO 118L; CHEM 118L.
 Three laboratory hours per week.
-Grade of "C" or above required.